Three credits. Two class periods and one 2-hour laboratory period. Taught with TURF 1100. Guillard

 Turfgrass irrigation systems, principles of hydraulics, irrigation components, design, installation and repair.
 Students will design irrigation systems for various turf areas.
 Field trips and fieldwork will be required.

 Two credits.
 Two hour class periods.
-Taught jointly with TURF 3400.
+Taught with TURF 3400.
 Not open for credit to graduate students.
 Rackliffe

 Topics include human resource information, communication skills, turfgrass pesticide laws and compliance, labor laws and compliance, bid specifications, resume writing, interviewing, golf course management structures, business ethics, and benefits of professional association membership.
 Guest lecturers include industry professionals and representatives.

 One credit.
 May be repeated for a maximum of four credits.
-Taught jointly with TURF 2250.
+Taught with TURF 2250.
 Prerequisite: Consent of instructor required.

 Turfgrass species identification, growth and development, soils and fertility, pest management, and operations management.
 Participants in intercollegiate Turf Bowl competitions may be selected from this course.